 Oatlands Pre School operates from the local community village hall.
 Disabled access is available into the premises and there is a ramp to the rear of the hall to access the garden which is flat.
 We have one disabled toilet on the premises in the foyer.
 Any parents with English as a second language can be supported either by a relative coming in to talk to us or we can provide assistance.
+(Currently this would need to be by telephone).
 We can apply for an Inclusion Grant/Discretionary Grant for some extra funding which we would do at the beginning of the term to cover any extra equipment required or to make reasonable adjustments.

 10. How will the setting prepare and support my child to join the setting or transfer to a new setting/school

 As mentioned in our Settling In Policy, we want children to feel safe, stimulated and happy and to feel secure and comfortable with our staff.
 Even before your child is enrolled, we provide opportunities for them and you to visit the pre-school.
+(Currently not available – hopefully to be resumed after February half term).
 Once they start attending, your child’s key worker will help them become familiar with us and will make them feel safe and confident.
-A pre start visit is also offered prior to your child starting.
+A pre-start visit is also offered prior to your child starting.
 We can support your child in settling in with various different strategies that can be discussed should their settling in be difficult.
-Once your child is ready to move on to school, the keyworker and SENco will have a transition meeting with the school your child has been allocated to.
+Once your child is ready to move on to school, the keyworker and SENCO will have a transition meeting with the school your child has been allocated to.
 We are more than happy for you to attend also.
-We will have TAC (Team Around a Child) meetings or Multi-Disciplinary meetings (health care professionals) to discuss any future needs when transferring to school.
+We will have TAF (Team Around a Family) meetings or Multi-Disciplinary meetings (health care professionals) to discuss any future needs when transferring to school.
 When starting at the pre-school it may help to have some photographs of the set up rooms before starting so that it can be discussed at home.
 Likewise a photobook can be provided from school to help the transition process.
 Any outside agency information/reports/assessments will be handed over to the new school.
 The Learning Journey is given to parents.
-We are looking to download our Learning Journeys to disk for parents once the Tapestry On-line Learning Journey is fully implemented but this is still being looked into.

 11. How are the settings’ resources allocated and matched to childrens’ special educational needs?